Code-Institute-Submissions/SexualHealthDublin/README.md

 the screen doesn't automatically fit, and there is a horizontal scroll.
 I ran into this issue with my MS1, and think it may just be ... one of those things.

+In the README file, I attempted to use markup standards for my images.
+However, these didn't seem to work.
+I did some looking into it, and other CI students who had uploaded their files to peer-code-review in Slack were having the same problem.
+The fix is to diverge from markup to using html style.

 Additionally, there are one or two empty div's on my page.
 These may look like a mistake, but they were put there intentionally to add a buffer without having to create new classes with new paddings.